luxfeerre/thesis-chatapp/chatapp/README.md

 ```
 puppeth
 ```
+* Set the Network Name to **node_poa**
+* Set consensus alogrithm to Clique(PoA)
+* Set block creation time to 1 second
-First set the Network Name to **node_poa**, set consensus alogrithm to Clique(PoA), set the signer account to the account created in the previouse step, set it to be a prefounded account, block creation time to 1 second and the network id to 101.
+* Set the signer account to the account created in the previouse step
+* Set it to be a prefounded account and the network id to 101.
-Then choose to write out the genesis file.
+* Then choose to write out the genesis file.

 Then modify the script goqourum.sh which can be found in the repository.
 Change the --http.addr xxx.xxx.xxx.xxx to a valid IPv4 address of your Ethereum node.